• Skip to primary navigation

 Jump to Recipe

 The warm, comforting vegan baked salad will leave you feeling nourished and satisfied.
-It's dressed with a beautiful pecan toasted balsamic vinaigrette.
-This delicious salad is oil-free, soy-free, protein-packed, and very satisfying.
+It's dressed with a beautiful pecan toasted oil free balsamic vinaigrette.

 top side view close up of baked salad with kale, cabbage, winter squash, farro, chickpeas and onions in a white bowl